PBDL Dataloader Project

 Figure 1: Vorticity predictions for an incompressible flow with a Reynolds number of 1000 (top) and for a transonic flow with Mach number 0.52 (bottom) over 200 000 time steps.

 Figure 1 above illustrates the resulting predictions.
 All methods and training runs remain unconditionally stable over the entire rollout on Inchigh.
 Since this flow is unsteady but fully periodic, the results of all models are simple, periodic trajectories that prevent error accumulation.
 For the sequences from Traext, one from the three trained U-Nettn models has stability issues within the first few thousand steps and deteriorates to a simple, mean flow prediction without vortices.
 U-Netut and ACDM on the other hand are fully stable across sequences and training runs for this case, indicating a fundamentally higher resistance to rollout errors which normally cause instabilities.
+The autoregressive diffusion models turn out to be unconditionally stable across the board, so we’ll drop them in the following evaluations and focus on models where stability is more difficult to achieve: the U-Nets as representatives of convolutional, discrete neural operators.

 Figure 2: Percentage of stable runs on the Traext data set for different ablations of unrolled training.